Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Introduction

 \subsection{Contribution}

-The first contribution of this paper is the development of a shape theorem for the spread of ``affected" nodes of a given state $\theta$ during the process dynamics -- namely nodes on which $\theta$-particles would be p-stable.
+The first contribution of this paper is the development of a shape theorem for the spread of ``affected" nodes of a given state $\theta$ -- namely nodes on which $\theta$-particles would be p-stable -- during the process dynamics.
 Letting $w$ be the $l_\infty$ radius of the neighborhood of interaction on the torus, and $N=(2w+1)^2$ its cardinality, we show that conditional on the existence of an $l_{\infty}$ ball in the torus having radius $w/2$ centered at the origin and containing only $\theta$-affected nodes, the spreading of these affected nodes starts with high probability from such a ball, and continues for a time that is at least exponential in $N$.
 This is the first result that precisely describes the transient dynamics of the spreading process.
 Key to this result is that we consider the spreading of $\theta$-affected nodes rather than the spreading of unstable particles.
-These nodes have the potential of having a particle located on them being p-stable.
-While unstable particles may keep switching between being stable and unstable during the process dynamics, the behavior of $\theta$-affected nodes is somewhat more static; once they become affected they remain so for a long time interval.
-Another key property is that in the initial configuration, $\theta$-affected nodes are rare: they do not occur with high probability in an exponentially large region around the origin.
+These nodes can have a particle located on them being p-stable.
+Thus, they have the potential of hosting a particle that is unstable and can become stable by flipping its state.
+While unstable particles may keep switching between being stable and unstable during the process dynamics, the behavior of $\theta$-affected nodes is somewhat more static; once they become affected they remain so for a long time interval or indefinitely.
+Another key property is that in the initial configuration $\theta$-affected nodes are rare: they do not occur with high probability in an exponentially large region around the origin.
 It follows that all the $\theta$-affected nodes that are found within this region after an exponentially long evolution time must have spread from the original affected region of radius $w/2$ centered at the origin.